tchcfhvgd/Computerized-Conflict-Mobile/README.md

 otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

-To install the new DiscordRPC you need to type: `haxelib git discord_rpc_yce https://github.com/YoshiCrafter29/LincDiscordRPCButtons` on a Command prompt/PowerShell, or else the mod will not compile.
+To install the new DiscordRPC you need to type: `haxelib git discord_rpc https://github.com/YoshiCrafter29/LincDiscordRPCButtons` on a Command prompt/PowerShell, or else the mod will not compile.

-If you can't install discord_rpc_yce in that way, download this one: https://drive.google.com/file/d/1uybV4nLgIFv6j5dnl1yAV8sT7dc5Dfib/view
+If you can't install the discord_rpc in that way, download this one: https://drive.google.com/file/d/1uybV4nLgIFv6j5dnl1yAV8sT7dc5Dfib/view

 After downloading it, go to `C:\HaxeToolkit\haxe\lib\` and extract the zip file.